-For bands 6 and above, an individual assessment will take place – a notification of this will be confirm in your interview invite.
+For bands 6 and above, an individual assessment will take place – this will be confirmed in your interview invite.

-Interviews will last up to 40 minutes and is based on our Trust values and behaviours, as well as your strengths for the role.
+Interviews will last up to 40 minutes and are based on our Trust values and behaviours, as well as your strengths for the role.

 Band 2 and 3 staff will be invited to attend an examination centre.
 The examination centre will include written numeracy and literacy tests.

-After this examination the successful candidates will be invited to interview.
-The Interviews will be approximately 30 minutes based on our Trust values and behaviours.
+After this examination, the successful candidates will be invited to interview.
+The interviews will last approximately 30 minutes and will be based on our Trust values and behaviours.

-This is seen as a fair and accurate way of selecting staff, as it provides various ways for you to show us your full potential.
+This is seen as a fair and accurate way of selecting staff, as it provides different ways for you to show us your full potential.